Why Can’t I Edit a Company-Level Deduction?

 This determines whether the deduction will be calculated as a flat dollar amount or percent of pay.
 This field is not editable as soon as you first save your company-level deduction.

 If you have assigned the deduction to an employee, but have not yet used the deduction in a payroll

-Before you can edit the Type and Method, you must first remove the deduction from all employee records.
+Before you can edit the Type, you must first remove the deduction from all employee records.
 This deduction must not yet be used in a payroll.

 You can run the Assigned Deductions report to see a list of employees who have this deduction.